 It’s best to leave Roth money alone if you don’t need to access it.
 They’re the most valuable dollars in your portfolio.

-Leaving my primary job at age 43, I will have two income streams that will probably continue through age 59.5, so there will be two or three distinct periods within this timeframe — subepochs, if you will.
+I will have two income streams that will probably continue through age 59.5, so there will be two or three distinct periods within this timeframe — subepochs, if you will.

 457(b) Income While it Lasts